iyobo/jollofjs/packages/isvalid/README.md

 ###### Synchronous Functions

-A synchronous default function works the same way - except you leave out the callback.
+A synchronous default function works the same way, except you leave out the callback - and return the value instead.

     {
         "created": {